stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ## An implementation in JavaScript

 Below is a JavaScript implementation of the algorithm.
-It is a variation on the implementation from the [node-bresenham](https://github.com/madbence/node-bresenham) package that was created by the GitHub user [madbence](https://github.com/madbence):
+It is a variation on the implementation in the [node-bresenham](https://github.com/madbence/node-bresenham) package that was created by the GitHub user [madbence](https://github.com/madbence):

 ```js
 function bresenham(x0, y0, x1, y1) {